 The third cohort of The BUILD Health Challenge® (BUILD) has been one of the most complex to date.
-After kicking off in November 2019 with a great convening of the sites in Chicago, BUILD communities dove right into their work.
+After kicking off in November 2019 with a great convening of the teams in Chicago, BUILD communities dove right into their work.
 Based on learnings from prior cohorts, we were excited to add some new elements to the program, including an extended grant cycle, a renewed focus on systems change in our technical assistance, and cross-site visits and an alumni mentor program that would allow for increased peer learning.
 Instead, less than six months later, our communities – like much of the world – were turned upside down by the arrival of the COVID-19 pandemic.

 As we approach the one-year mark of the third cohort, nearly half of which has been spent battling a deadly pandemic, an economic crisis, and racial injustice, what have we learned?

 BUILD coalitions are being tested like never before.
 Many of the BUILD sites are some of those hit hardest by the pandemic.
-In addition to bearing a disproportionate burden of the disease, the existing environment, economy, and resource challenges in BUILD neighborhoods mean that social distancing restrictions are exacerbating existing traumas.
+In addition to bearing a disproportionate burden of the disease, the existing environment, economy, and resource challenges in BUILD neighborhoods mean that social distancing restrictions are exacerbating historical traumas.

 Beyond the immediate impacts of the pandemic on residents, BUILD partners face more demands than ever before.
 Many health departments have deployed all team members to COVID response.
 Hospitals are not only dealing with a strain on their capacity, but a decrease in funding due to limited elective procedures.
 Community-based organizations are seeing the need for the services they provide multiply, as food pantries, healthy home interventions, mental health support, and other social services become critical lifelines.